 class RedmineResource < ActiveResource::Base self.site = 'http://localhost:3000/' self.user = 'xxxx' self.password = 'xxx' def self.inherited(child) child.headers['X-Redmine-Nometa'] = '1' end end class Issue < RedmineResource end

-#9 Updated by Alex Last about 7 years ago
+#9 Updated by Alex Last over 7 years ago

 I have a java method getIssues(), which is supposed to load all issues with the given Query ID.